stoyan/bscss/readme.md

 This tool generates browser-specific CSS, stripping unsupported features.

-To figure out what's supported and what isn't, the tool uses input from:
- - caniuse.com
- - css-props library
- - random observations and heuristics

-Nice list, but these are all currently todos.
-The only two supported features are:
+Supported features are:
  - remove unused prefixed properties, e.g. if compiling for Firefox, remove the `-webkit-`s
  - keep `_` and `*` hacks in IE67, remove in all other browsers
+ - use cssprops library to strip unsupported properties

+More to come:
+ - caniuse.com data
+ - random observations and heuristics
+ - your input and contributions

 ## Why